Eboubaker/JSONFinder/README.md

 ### Controlling results of JSONFinder

 you can add flags to the JSONFinder constructor to set the allowed types of values that the JSONFinder will return.
-for example if you want to also include javascript object in the resutls you can add the T_JS flag. this will also match javascript object-keys or javascript strings that are quoted with single quote `'`
+for example if you want to also include javascript objects in the resutls you can add the T_JS flag. this will also match javascript object-keys or javascript strings that are quoted with single quote `'`

 ```php